rafahcerqueira/rafahcerqueira/README.md

-- 👋 Hi, I’m @rafahcerqueira
-- 👀 I’m interested in estágio
+- Rafael Cerqueira
-- 🌱 I’m currently learning  analise e desenvolvimento de sistemas
+- Cursando Análise e Desenvolvimento de Sisteamas.

 <!---
 rafahcerqueira/rafahcerqueira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.